dhhepting/dhhepting.github.io/_works/bibtex/2009-12-HepMacSpr-A-Rough-Sets-Approach-for-Personalized-Support-of-Face-Recognition.md

 ---
 layout: bibtex-default
 citekey: 2009-12-HepMacSpr
-title: A Rough Sets Approach for Personalized Support of Face Recognition (2009)
+title: "A Rough Sets Approach for Personalized Support of Face Recognition (2009)"
-breadcrumb: A Rough Sets Approach for Personalized Support of Face Recognition (2009)
+breadcrumb: "A Rough Sets Approach for Personalized Support of Face Recognition (2009)"
 category: conference
 projects:
  - faces